 I have spent most of my life battling the temptation gene.
 You know what it is like when your favourite food, chocolate in my case, is put in front of you and you know you want it, but shouldn’t.

-As you can imagine, with Easter this past weekend, the temptation to indulge in chocolate was too much.
+As you can imagine, the temptation to indulge in chocolate is often too much.
 I know I shouldn’t do it, and know the impact it has on my nutrition and training, but the temptation is just too great.
 You get it right?

 Temptation is all around us every day.
 In fact, it is the job of marketing people to entice you with their offers, to make the temptation irresistible.